 We consider requests for anonymity on a case by case basis, but the exceptions are rare.

 BCLC’s role is to ensure that above all else, the integrity of the lottery system is upheld.
 In addition to conducting a thorough prize claim verification process, one of the most important ways in which we accomplish this is by publicizing winners.

 What happens when I come to BCLC to claim my prize?

 Congrats!
-If you’ve won a prize of $10,000 or greater, you’ll need to claim your prize at either our Kamloops or Vancouver office.
+If you’ve won a prize of $25,000 or greater, you may need to claim your prize at either our Kamloops or Vancouver office.
 During the process, our staff will verify your win and then we’ll take your photo and interview you about your win.
 Your winner story may be shared on BCLC.com, social media, and other news outlets.
 A short video about your win might also be produced and shared online.